 9. You will learn how to cheer yourself up

 Traveling by yourself sounds depressing.
 Because there is nobody else on your side, only yourself and your mood.
 But this is the time “to find yourself”.
 In life, there isn’t going to be someone by your side all the time, someone who cheers you up, someone who listens.
 Many times that “someone” has to be you!
-That’s why it’s essential to learn how to take control of your moods.
+That’s why learning how to take control of your moods is essential.

 A great technique is self-talk.
 Feeding yourself with positive affirmations to feel better and not letting negative stuff take over your head.
 To be honest, it can feel weird at first, but it works.
 For example, when hitchhiking in Europe, and you feel hopeless then one of the best tip is to talk stupid jokes, laugh about the situation and feel the presents.
 Even when being next to the road half a day without any luck, then the next car will stop, when the driver sees a smiley face.
 After some time you will become best friends with yourself.